 - 1. Position the M200 power supply so that both sides are accessible. - 2.
 Make sure the power switch on the left side of the M200 power supply is in the OFF (O) position. - 3.
-Connect the power cord to the power connector on the side of the unit (Fig. 6).
-Turn the connector a quarter-turn clockwise to lock it in place. - 4.
+Connect the power cord to the power connector on the side of the unit (Fig. 6). - 4.
 Optional: Install the fan filter on the left side of the M200 power supply.
-See page 51. - Note: The M200 power supply should not be operated when resting on either the left or the right side (printer or fan/filter side) or when tilted more than 15° on its horizontal axis.
+See page 53. - Note: The M200 power supply should not be operated when resting on either the left or the right side (printer or fan/filter side) or when tilted more than 15° on its horizontal axis.
 The MFC will not function properly in these positions.